 - Ensuring a whole-of-community approach which involves all levels of the institution including staff, students, Council and alumni is required.

-The last 12 months have provided the opportunity for the Sancta community, and in fact for the five Colleges, to hold a mirror up – to interrogate our culture, identify our many strengths and consider how we can work harder to provide a supportive environment so that all College residents can thrive.
+The year of 2018 provided the opportunity for the Sancta community, and in fact for the five Colleges, to hold a mirror up – to interrogate our culture, identify our many strengths and consider how we can work harder to provide a supportive environment so that all College residents can thrive.

 We are most thankful for the open and honest participation of students, staff and alumni.
 The journey has brought us great rewards already, in focussing our attention on what is already good at Sancta and sharpening our gaze on what we can still do better.